HomeGuides

 Data Watcher allows flow model enrichment with custom user-defined model attributes; when these attributes are defined, DWQL is automatically extended with a new search scope named as the attribute, for each available attribute.

-For instance, if a plantName attribute is defined, having values like "NYC", "LAX" and "SFO", you can match all instances matching a model that have plantName=NYC by specifying a NYC[plantName] clause.
+For instance, if a plantName attribute is defined, having values like "NYC", "LAX" and "SFO", you can match all instances matching a model that has plantName=NYC by specifying a NYC[plantName] clause.

 Unlike the previously discussed clause search scopes, these scopes are inherently dynamic as they depend on the availability of user-defined flow model attributes.

-Literal strings between square bracket must not be quoted using double quote char, if attribute names contain blank chars they must be replaced with underscore, for example if there is an attribute named "Business Unit", the resulting search clause will look like "Research and develop"[Business_Unit].
+Literal strings between square brackets must not be quoted using double quote chars, if attribute names contain blank chars they must be replaced with underscore, for example if there is an attribute named "Business Unit", the resulting search clause will look like "Research and develop"[Business_Unit].

 stringLiteral[flowId]5fc8e0cead92575f34d843b1[flowId]Selection of a specific flow by its unique Data Watcher-generated internal id.